spectrum-health-systems/tingen-documentation/release-notes/tngnwsvc-r25.10-release-notes.md

     <source media="(prefers-color-scheme: light)" srcset="https://github.com/spectrum-health-systems/tingen-projects/blob/main/logos/tngndocs-light-400x63.png">
     <img alt="Fallback image description" src="https://github.com/spectrum-health-systems/tingen-projects/blob/main/logos/tngndocs-light-400x63.png">
   </picture>

   <h1>
-    R25.10 Release Notes
+    Tingen Web Service R25.10 Release Notes
   </h1>

 </div>

+> [!IMPORTANT]
+> Many of the entries in this changelog are specific to [Outpost31](https://github.com/spectrum-health-systems/outpost31), but are documented here for organizational purposes.
+>
+> ***This documentation may be superseded by later releases.***

 # Core

-## Core.Maintenance
+## Core.Maintenance.DailyMaintenance.cs

-* `NEW` DailyMaintenance.cs
+### The daily system folder

 When any function of the web service is called, the existence of the `AppData/Log/YYMMMDD` folder is confirmed.
 If the folder does **not** exist, it is created, and:

   1. A `YYMMDD.log` file is created
   2. Translation tables are refreshed

+### Updating translation tables

+When the daily maintenance is executed, the translation tables are updated.

 ## Core.Logger

-* `NEW` **TraceLogLimit**
-  * Trace logs now have an individual <b>traceLevel</b> and a global <b>traceLevelLimit</b>, which allows you to specify which trace logs are created.
+Trace logs now have an individual **traceLevel** and a global **traceLevelLimit**, which allows you to specify which trace logs are created.

-  * The <i>traceLevel</i> is defined on a per-log basis, and the <i>traceLevelLimit</i> is defined in Web.config.
+The *traceLevel* is defined on a per-log basis, and the *traceLevelLimit* is defined in Web.config. is defined on a per-log basis, and the *traceLevelLimit* is defined in Web.config. is defined on a per-log basis, and the *traceLevelLimit* is defined in Web.config.

-  * Setting the *traceLogLimit* to "0" will disable all trace logs, regardless of their *traceLevel*
+Setting the *traceLogLimit* to "0" will disable all trace logs, regardless of their *traceLevel*.

-  * If a trace log has a  *traceLimit* of "1" , it will always be created regardless of the *traceLogLimit*
-  * Otherwise, a trace log will be created if it has a *traceLimit* that is less than the *traceLogLimit*
+If a trace log has a  *traceLimit* of "1" , it will always be created regardless of the *traceLogLimit*.
+Otherwise, a trace log will be created if it has a *traceLimit* that is less than the *traceLogLimit*

+## Core.Translation.UserId.cs

+* The generated `USERID_UserDescription_Active.txt` file is recompiled to `USERID_UserDescription_Active.translation`
+* The `OptionUserId` is trimmed to avoid mis-matches due to leading/trailing whitespace

 # Modules

+* Modules now have three default ScriptLink events:
+  * `_FormLoadEvent`
+  * `_PreFileEvent`
+  * `_PostFileEvent`

-## Module.OpenIncident
+### Module.OpenIncident

+* Added `ProgramOfIncidentFieldId`, `InvalidProgramOfIncidentMsg`, and `InvalidProgramOfIncidentErrCode` to OpenIncidentConfig.cs
-* `FIX` Fixed issue where a blank line in the USERID_User Description.txt file caused an error with the translation table.
+* Fixed issue where a blank line in the USERID_User Description.txt file caused an error with the translation table.

-# Misc notes

-* Web service can now be used in the SBOX, UAT, and LIVE system codes
-* Session data now includes the current day/time, the Avatar UserName, and framework details
-* Split the *Parser* class into separate, partial classes
-* Renamed the *session* object is now *sess*
-* Significant rework of logging functionality
-* Standard blueprint files have a **.bp** extension, while embedded blueprint files have a **.embp** extension.
-* Added non-standard trace logging in TingenWebservice.Runscript()
-* Removed the popup when the Tingen Web Service is disabled, since that would actually cause havoc.
-* `REMOVED` AdminMode (functionality has been moved to the Administration Module)
-* `REMOVED` The popup that appears when the Tingen Web Service is disabled.

-***